Azure/enterprise-azure-policy-as-code/README.md

 These pipelines and powershell scripts are designed to work with Azure DevOps.

-# Azure Security Modernization

-This repo has been developed in partnership with the Azure Security Modernization (ASM) offering within Microsoft Consulting Services (MCS)

-ASM improves your new or existing security posture in Azure by securing platforms, services, and workloads at any scale.
-ASM revolves around a continuous security improvement model (Measure, Plan, Develop & Deliver) giving visibility into security vulnerabilities.

 # Getting Started

 Please reference the documentaion for information about the set up or maintenance of this repo